Delaware Nursing Home Abuse Lawyers

 • Marks and bruises from physical or sexual abuse

-• Undiagnosed illnesses or medication errors
+• Medical negligence from undiagnosed illnesses or medication errors

-careOver the years, we have assembled a network of medical and nursing care experts who can review your records and testify about the negligence or abuse that occurred.
-Our legal team will investigate similar incidents, the background of medical and non-medical personnel, and other indications of substandard care.
-These cases are often settled by arbitration under the provisions of the nursing home contract.
-Our role is to hold the facility accountable and ensure compensation for medical intervention, pain and suffering, and lasting harm.
+Nursing home abuse cases are often settled by arbitration under the provisions of the nursing home contract.
+The role of the nursing home abuse lawyers is to hold the facility accountable and ensure compensation for medical intervention, medical bills, pain and suffering, and lasting harm.
 By holding the facility accountable, we can stop the abuse, prevent future abuse, and ensure that your elderly loved ones are safe.

 Frequently Asked Questions